project-ecc/ecchat/quickstart.md

 ## Installing and Configuring ecchat on Linux

+0 - Ensure you install ecchat on a host with Python 3.8 run-time libraries.
+The app uses 3.8 specific features and therefore cannot run under prior Python versions.
+The easiest way to achieve this is to ensure you are running on a recent Linux distro such as Ubuntu 20.04 which has Python 3.8 by default.

 1 - Ensure that eccoin.conf contains the following settings using your preferred text file editor:

 	$ vi ~/.eccoin/eccoin.conf